SAKryukov/storage-free-pass/README.md

 Really secret piece of data is your master password, which should better be memorized and not disclosed to anyone.
 It can be used for a long time.
 If you decide to change your master password, you would have to change all the account passwords.

-Run the application "index.html", which should better be kept locally on your computer of smartphone.
+Run the application "index.html", which should better be kept locally on your computer or a smartphone.
 Enter the master password.
 The account passwords will be generated each time you modify the master passwords string.
 You can access password using "Copy to clipboard" or "Toggle visibility" buttons.